Analyzing plant-based meat & seafood sales

 After a decade of growth, the plant-based meat and seafood category in U.S. retail experienced both dollar and unit sales declines over the past three years.
 These declines were larger than those experienced by conventional meat and the total food and beverage sector.
 They were influenced by both macroeconomic factors and remaining opportunities to meet consumer needs in the category.

-Meanwhile, total food and beverage dollar sales grew two percent, driven by price increases, while unit sales held flat.
-Conventional meat dollar sales increased four percent, while unit sales increased three percent.
-Following unit declines in 2023, conventional meat unit sales landed at roughly the same level as in 2022.
-Average price per unit increases for conventional meat and seafood (+1 percent) and total food and beverage (+2 percent) were lower than for plant-based meat and seafood (+4 percent).
+For comparison, total food and beverage dollar sales grew three percent, driven by price increases, while unit sales held flat.
+Total plant-based foods experienced slight declines (two percent in dollars and three percent in units).
+Conventional meat and seafood dollar sales increased five percent while unit sales grew one percent.
+Average price per unit increases for conventional meat and seafood (+4 percent) and total food and beverage (+3 percent) were higher than for total plant-based meat and seafood (+1 percent).
+While average plant-based meat retail prices did not increase as much as conventional meat prices, plant-based meat products were still priced up to twice as high as their conventional counterparts.

-In 2024, plant-based meat and seafood’s dollar share was 1.7 percent of total retail packaged meat dollar sales, or approximately 0.8 percent of the total meat category, including random-weight meat.
-This underscores the nascency—and potential—of the category.
-For reference, plant-based milk has grown to represent 14 percent of total fluid milk dollar sales, and other emerging categories like plant-based creamers and plant-based protein liquids and powders enjoy a dollar share above five percent in their respective categories.
+In 2025, plant-based meat and seafood’s dollar share was 1.4 percent of total retail packaged meat dollar sales, or approximately 0.7 percent of the total meat category, including random-weight meat.
+For reference, plant-based milk has grown to represent 13 percent of total milk dollar sales, and other plant-based categories like creamer, protein powder, and liquid account for over 5% of their respective categories, highlighting the potential for plant-based products to capture meaningful share within traditional animal-based categories.

 Department

-It should be noted that the segment classification in the SPINS dataset may not always reflect where a given product is merchandised in the store (for example, a frozen product could be sold in the refrigerated department).
-These discrepancies may drive some of the apparent changes in the relative sizes of the refrigerated and frozen segments.
-However, the general trend of sales shifting from refrigerated to frozen is well-recognized in the category.
+NOTE: It should be noted that the segment classification in the SPINS dataset may not always reflect where a given product is merchandised in the store (for example, a frozen product could be sold in the refrigerated department).
+Some of the apparent changes in the relative sizes of the refrigerated and frozen segments may be driven by these discrepancies.
+However, the general trend of sales shifting from refrigerated to frozen is established in the category.

 Animal-type

-Despite losses, the top-selling plant-based meat and seafood animal types account for shares of their respective subcategories that are notably higher than the overall plant-based meat and seafood category share.
-We estimate that plant-based chicken, beef, and pork products each hold a roughly two to three percent dollar share of their respective retail packaged meat categories, compared to the 1.7 percent share plant-based meat and seafood holds of overall retail packaged meat dollar sales.
+The top-selling plant-based meat and seafood animal types account for shares of their respective subcategories that are notably higher than the overall plant-based meat and seafood category share.
+Based on 2024 data, we estimated that plant-based chicken, beef, and pork products each held a roughly two to three percent dollar share of their respective retail packaged meat categories, compared to the less than two percent share plant-based meat and seafood held of overall retail packaged meat dollar sales.

 **“Plant-forward” refers to meat alternatives that are primarily whole vegetables or highlight whole plant ingredients as primary components.
 Examples include bean burgers, cauliflower wings, or jackfruit shreds.
 Generally, these products do not attempt to fully replicate the taste, texture, appearance, and experience of conventional meat.

-Note: Tofu and tempeh items are not captured in the retail data in above sections covering plant-based meat and seafood.
+Note: Tofu and tempeh items are not captured in the retail data in the above sections covering plant-based meat and seafood.
 Instead, they are reported in a separate category—tofu, tempeh, and seitan.
-See data from that category, and many others across plant-based foods, on U.S. retail market insights for the plant-based industry.
+See data from that category, and many others across plant-based foods.

 Product format

 Similar to the top-selling plant-based meat and seafood animal types, the top-selling formats account for shares of their respective subcategories that are notably higher than the overall plant-based meat and seafood category share.
-We estimate that plant-based patties hold a six to seven percent share of total retail packaged meat patty dollar sales, compared to the 1.7 percent share plant-based meat and seafood holds of overall retail packaged meat dollar sales.
-Plant-based breakfast links and patties hold a roughly three to four percent dollar share, and plant-based nuggets, tenders, and wings hold a roughly two to three share of their respective packaged meat subcategories.
+Based on 2024 data, we estimated that plant-based patties held a six to seven percent share of total retail packaged meat patty dollar sales, compared to the less than two percent share plant-based meat and seafood held of overall retail packaged meat dollar sales.
+Plant-based breakfast links and patties held a roughly three to four percent dollar share, and plant-based nuggets, tenders, and wings held a roughly two to three percent share of their respective packaged meat subcategories.

 Key drivers